vibbits/introduction-github/tutorials/3_getting_started/tutorial.md

 title: 3 Getting started
 zenodo_link: ''
 questions:
+- Undestand the 3 conceptual areas in the local computer
 - How to initialize a version controlled repository?
 - How to make your first commits to that repository?
 - How does Git work in its essence?